rajdyp/study-decks/docs/k8s/k8s_quiz.md

 2.  - Consistent and highly-available key value store.
     - Stores cluster state and configuration data.
 3.  - Manages controller processes.
-    - Controllers are responsible for maintaining the desired state, such as deploying and scaling applications.
+    - Controllers are responsible for maintaining the desired state of the cluster.
 4.  - Watches for newly created Pods and selects a node for them to run on.
 5.  - Serves as an interface between Kubernetes and the cloud provider's APIs.
 6.  - An agent that runs on each node in the cluster.